The pleasure of slow-reading

-I’m also slow reading, via a print edition, Olivia Laing’s To the River: A Journey Beneath the Surface.
+Another book I chose to slow-read via a print edition was Olivia Laing’s To the River: A Journey Beneath the Surface.
 The author tells the story about her walk from the source of the River Ouse in Sussex to the coast.

-An audiobook I’m listening to, is Robert Macfarlane’s Landmarks.
-This morning the narrator was reading a chapter about the author’s visit to his friends in the UK’s Lake District.
+Sometimes a book about nature works well as an audiobook, one that falls into that category is Robert Macfarlane’s Landmarks.
+This morning the narrator, Roy McMillan, was reading a chapter about the author’s visit to his friends in the UK’s Lake District.
 Robert is guided to an abandoned quarry where there is a tunnel, and the book’s text describes the experience to the reader in such an eloquent manner, you can imagine what he is experiencing so very clearly.
 The thing that impressed me, as I listened to the author’s words, was how he had the ability to absorb incredible detail of the natural environment around him, and how he was able to write his memories down in beautiful prose.
 For example: the sounds of dripping water on rock, the colours in reflections, the way he and his friend were able to sit in the wet and cold and be calm, listening to the sounds around them and enjoying their own stillness.
 I guess you would call this mindfulness.
 The sensitivity to absorb the beauty within nature, is the core of nature writing.